pcharbon70/zig_phoenix_channels/planning/phase-01.md

 The connection state machine has five states: DISCONNECTED, CONNECTING, CONNECTED, CLOSING, and ERROR.
 Each state allows specific operations and transitions.
 For example, you can only send messages in CONNECTED state, and ERROR state automatically triggers reconnection (implemented in Phase 2).
 Clear state management prevents race conditions and undefined behavior.

-### 1.3.1 State Machine Definition
+### 1.3.1 State Machine Definition ✅ COMPLETED

 The state machine must be explicitly defined with all states and valid transitions documented.
 We use an enum for states and implement transition logic that validates each state change.
 This prevents bugs where operations happen in inappropriate states.

-- 1.3.1.1 Define ConnectionState enum with all five states
+- ✅ 1.3.1.1 Define ConnectionState enum with all five states
-- 1.3.1.2 Document valid transitions between states
+- ✅ 1.3.1.2 Document valid transitions between states
-- 1.3.1.3 Implement transition validation logic
+- ✅ 1.3.1.3 Implement transition validation logic
-- 1.3.1.4 Add state change callbacks for debugging and monitoring
+- ✅ 1.3.1.4 Add state change callbacks for debugging and monitoring

+**Implementation Details:**
+- Enhanced `src/connection/state.zig` (+200 lines, 307 total)
+- **ConnectionState Enum**:
+  - Five states: DISCONNECTED, CONNECTING, CONNECTED, CLOSING, ERROR
+  - `canTransitionTo()` - Boolean check for valid transitions
+  - `validateTransition()` - Returns error for invalid transitions
+  - `getTransitionError()` - Descriptive error messages
+  - `toString()` - Human-readable state names
+- **StateTransition Struct**:
+  - Tracks: from_state, to_state, optional reason
+  - `init()` - Create transition with metadata
+  - `isValid()` - Check if transition is allowed
+- **StateChangeCallback**:
+  - Function pointer type for state change notifications
+  - Parameters: old_state, new_state, optional context
+  - Supports null context for fire-and-forget callbacks
+- **Valid Transitions**:
+  - DISCONNECTED → CONNECTING only
+  - CONNECTING → CONNECTED, ERROR, DISCONNECTED
+  - CONNECTED → CLOSING, ERROR, DISCONNECTED
+  - CLOSING → DISCONNECTED only
+  - ERROR → DISCONNECTED, CONNECTING (for retry)
+- **Test Coverage**: 21 comprehensive tests
+  - All states tested (valid and invalid transitions)
+  - StateTransition creation and validation
+  - Callback invocation with/without context
+  - Error message generation
+- All 21 tests passing

 ### 1.3.2 Socket Structure